Insulin Resistance Diet: What to Eat & What to Avoid

 Diet control is the easiest and best way to keep your sugar level under control.
 You can consult your dietician to design the best diet chart for insulin resistance.
 A well-planned diet chart contains all the essential nutrients to keep you healthy.

-Being insulin resistant doesn’t mean you have to compromise on your favorite foods.
+Being insulin-resistant doesn’t mean you have to compromise on your favorite foods.
 You just need to eat right to control the amount and manage your blood sugar levels.

 There are many fruits, vegetables, and other healthy food items available.
-Therefore, it is quite easy to follow a healthy and tasty diet to control your blood sugar levels.
+Therefore, following a healthy and tasty diet to control your blood sugar levels is quite easy.Last Updated on by Dr. Damanjit Duggal

 Disclaimer